developer-friendly/blog/docs/index.md

 Hi :wave: I am Meysam Azad.

-I’m a Senior Site Reliability Engineer with over seven :seven: years of professional experience around the industry. :nerd:
+I’m a Senior Site Reliability Engineer with over eight :eight: years of professional experience around the industry. :nerd:

 I was born in Iran :flag_ir:, moved to Turkey :flag_tr: and lived for a year